🇲🇽

 Language

-Good at modern and tourist venues; Spanish phrases needed at traditional and neighbourhood spots
+English at modern and tourist venues.
+Spanish phrases essential at traditional and neighbourhood spots.

 Traveller Note

-Ranking & city distinction Mexico ranks #27 overall.
-That national figure is pulled down considerably by the difficulty of navigating traditional and rural kitchens — the country-level score does not reflect what you actually encounter in Mexico City, which ranks among the top ten most vegan-friendly cities in the world.
+The ranking explained Mexico ranks #25 overall.
+That national figure is pulled down considerably by the difficulty of navigating traditional and rural kitchens.
+The country-level score does not reflect what you actually encounter in Mexico City, which ranks among the top ten most vegan-friendly cities in the world.
 Tulum and Oaxaca also score substantially higher than the national average.
 If your trip is confined to these urban and resort centres, the practical experience is closer to a Level 1 city destination.
 Outside them, the difficulty rises sharply.

-Naturally plant-forward foundations Much of Mexico's traditional diet is built around corn, black beans, rice, chillies, tomatoes, avocado, and citrus — a genuinely vegan-friendly base.
-Corn tortillas (tortillas de maíz) are made from masa and water and are typically vegan.
+Naturally plant-forward foundations Much of Mexico's traditional diet is built around corn, black beans, rice, chillies, tomatoes, avocado, and citrus.
+Corn tortillas (tortillas de maiz) are made from masa and water and are typically vegan.
 Guacamole, salsas, fresh fruit, and grilled vegetables are widely available and generally safe.
 This ingredient base is what earns Mexico its Level 1 position.

-The lard problem The critical trap is that several of these naturally plant-based staples are routinely cooked with animal fat at non-specialist venues.
-Refried beans (frijoles refritos) are the most common example — they are very often made with pork lard (manteca de cerdo) in traditional kitchens.
+The lard problem The critical trap is that several of these naturally plant-based staples are very often cooked with animal fat at non-specialist venues.
+Refried beans (frijoles refritos) are commonly made with pork lard (manteca de cerdo) in traditional kitchens.
 Arroz rojo is frequently cooked in chicken stock rather than water.
 Tamales, flour tortillas, and some salsas also carry lard risk.
-At dedicated vegan restaurants this is not an issue; at any traditional or neighbourhood restaurant it requires direct questioning.
+At dedicated vegan restaurants this is not an issue.
+At any traditional or neighbourhood restaurant it requires direct questioning.

-Dairy as auto-garnish Crema mexicana (Mexican sour cream), queso fresco, and butter appear as default toppings on enchiladas, tacos, elotes, and other dishes.
+Dairy as auto-garnish Crema mexicana, queso fresco, and butter appear as default toppings on enchiladas, tacos, elotes, and other dishes.
 Always ask for your order sin crema, sin queso, sin mantequilla.
 Many venues will adapt readily, particularly in tourist areas.

-Packaged food and labels Packaged supermarket products can be checked via ingredient labels and allergen statements — this is useful at the shelf.
+Always check labels Packaged supermarket products can be checked via ingredient labels and allergen statements.
+This is useful at the shelf.
 It does not tell you how restaurants cook beans, rice, soups, or sauces.
 Always check labels on packaged products, but do not treat a supermarket ingredient list as a guide to what is happening in a restaurant kitchen.

 The Real Challenge